Associate Dean and Head of School; Faculty Director, Center for Long-Term Cybersecurity; Professor (I School and Dept. of Political Science)

 What information issues interest you most?

-I’ve had a long-standing interest in the open source software community that hasn’t ebbed; but these days, I’m particularly interested in the economic models that support the production and delivery of information services and data products — a problem that some people think has been 'solved'.
+I’ve had a long-standing interest in the open source software community that hasn’t ebbed; but these days, I’m particularly interested in the political-economic models that support the production and delivery of information services and data products — a problem that some people think has been 'solved'.
 Not even close!
-The international dimension is probably the most interesting to me right now, as I believe national economic development theories and policies are starting to take seriously the long term consequences of the data 'revolution'.
+The international dimension is probably the most interesting to me right now, as I believe national economic development theories and policies are starting to take seriously the long term consequences of the shift in value creation to data and machine learning.

 You've been on the Berkeley faculty (in the department of political science) since 1989; how have your academic interests evolved during that time?